Marvin Dekil: Career

 Dekil was a World Wide Fund International Prince Bernhard Scholar at the University of Leeds United Kingdom.
 He has been a consultant to various multinational and international organizations in the United Kingdom and Nigeria, including the United Nations Environment Programme UNEP, IBM Global Services, AstraZeneca, Environment Agency England, International Oil Companies including Shell Nigeria (SPDC), Eni/Agip, and Federal and State governments in Nigeria.
-He was part of the government of Nigeria delegation to United Nations Climate Change Conference in Katowice Poland, Madrid Spain and Earth Summit Rio +20, Rio de Janeiro, Brazil.
+He was member of Nigeria delegation to United Nations Climate Change Conference in Katowice Poland, Madrid Spain and Earth Summit Rio +20, Rio de Janeiro, Brazil.
 He is a Fellow of the Nigeria Institute of Management Consultants.

-Dekil who is an expert in contaminated land remediation was appointed by President Muhammadu Buhari and Amina J. Mohammed, then Nigeria Minister of Environment now Deputy Secretary General of the United Nations to lead the first ever government of Nigeria oil pollution clean up programme, Hydrocarbon Pollution Remediation Project (HYPREP) and implement the United Nations Environment Programme UNEP report on Ogoniland.
+Dekil who is an expert in contaminated land remediation was appointed by Nigerian President Muhammadu Buhari Founding Project Coordinator HYPREP, to lead the first ever Government of Nigeria oil pollution clean up programme, Hydrocarbon Pollution Remediation Project (HYPREP) and implement recommendations of the United Nations Environment Programme UNEP report on Ogoniland.

 Dekil is Managing Director/CEO of Dexcom Solution Ltd and Managing Partner at M.B.Dekil & Co.
 Perfection Chambers Law firm and was previously Associate Attorney at Afe Babalola SAN Emmanuel Chambers Law office Port Harcourt.